Atherosclerosis, Immune Mediated Inflammation and Hypoestrogenemia in Young Women

 • recently menopausal women (<3 years from final menstrual period) not on hormone therapy.

-Premenopausal HypoE participants will then be randomized to use either an estrogen patch or a placebo patch (no active medicine) for 3 months, followed by estrogen or placebo patch plus progesterone or placebo pills for 2 additional weeks.
-The investigators are looking to see if estrogen improves vascular and immune function.
+Premenopausal HypoE participants (women with functional hypothalamic amenorrhea) will be randomized to use either an estrogen patch or a placebo patch (no active medicine) for 12 weeks, followed by estrogen or placebo patch plus progesterone or placebo pills for 2 additional weeks.
+The investigators are looking to see if estrogen improves vascular and inflammation.

 Study Overview